fpereiro/gotoB/readme.md

 #### The `change` event and calling the data functions directly

-When you call any of the data verbs through `B.call`, a `change` event with the same `path` will be fired.
-More precisely, a `change` event will be fired whenever you call a data verb with 1) valid arguments; and 2) when your invocation actually modifies the store.
-If the event is fired with incorrect arguments or it doesn't modify the store, no `change` event will be triggered.
+When you call any of the data verbs through `B.call`, a `change` event with the same `path` will be called.
+More precisely, a `change` event will be called whenever you call a data verb with 1) valid arguments; and 2) when your invocation actually modifies the store.
+If the event is called with incorrect arguments or it doesn't modify the store, no `change` event will be triggered.

-gotoв's function for creating reactive elements (`B.view`), relies on the `change` event to know when it should redraw a view. `B.view` essentially creates a listener function on the `change` event on a given path.
+gotoв's function for creating reactive elements (`B.view`), relies on the `change` event to know when it should redraw a view. `B.view` essentially creates a responder function on the `change` event on a given path.
 This means that views are redrawn when a `change` event is emitted.

 This is the reason for which you need to use events to modify the store.
 If you modified the store directly, the views depending on a part of the store would not be updated when the store changes!